We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 An intensive 1-day dive into innovation and strategy.

 Take one day to inspire people, channel that inspiration into relevant new business concepts for the company, and learn new innovation tools along the way.
 The overall focus for the day could shift to any of these 3 activities depending on your goals for the day.
-Take the following schedule as an example of what’s possible.
+The following schedule is an example of what’s possible.

-Total time needed: 7 hours, without catering, breaks, and network moments.
+Total time needed: 7 hours, without catering, breaks, and networking moments.

 Kick-off at 8:30 AM and closing at 6:00 PM.

-- Never ever let an external person do the intro for you.
-We let a C-level person or innovation leader within the organization take the stage and thank everyone for investing their time in this one-day event.
+- Never let an external person do the intro for you.
+We have a C-level person or innovation leader within the organization take the stage and thank everyone for investing their time in this one-day event.

 - Potential topics to talk about: strategic challenges (such as corporations vs. startups, new competitors, the speed of change), disruption and how to re-invent your business, innovation culture, or how the company supports innovation today and tomorrow.